kesavanm/VIM-my-PHP-IDE/README.md

 ln -s ~/.vim/vimrc ~/.vimrc                                   #3 needed for some VIM version
 ```

+### Post Install Recommendations
+* Install `dejavu-fonts-ttf` and make it as default font, if you're using SSH clients `PuTTY` or it's forked version
+* MobaXterm will gives you better rendering
+* Create CTAG file and update in the .vimrc ( `set tags=/home/kmuthuvel/src/tags` ) Refer in the C-TAG section below

 ### One Time Download

 This method might be more sane.
 Simply downlaod the latest version, extract to `~/.vim`, and configure to your liking.